SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 > Prepare the CFO to decide whether June expense variances require corrective action.
 Use the approved budget-versus-actual workbook.
 Treat variances above $100,000 as material.
 Separate what the workbook shows from your interpretation, and identify any missing explanations.

 The second version is not better because it contains special prompting language.
-It is better because it resembles a properly briefed piece of work.
+It is better because it explains **why the work exists**.

+The first prompt gives the tool a *what*: analyze the workbook.
+The second gives it a *why*: help the CFO decide whether corrective action is needed.
+Once the why is clear, the tool can make better choices about relevance, materiality, evidence, and format.
+If you provide only the what, it has to fill in the why with assumptions.

+**But won't this take longer?**

+That was my first reaction.
+If every assignment requires a long, carefully engineered prompt, the process starts to sound like more work than it saves.

+The good news is that you do not have to write the entire prompt yourself.
+Start with what you know, especially the purpose of the work, and let the conversation expose the rest:

+1. State what you need and why you need it.
+2. Ask the tool what context, sources, or success criteria are missing.
+3. Answer its questions and correct any assumptions.
+4. Ask it to restate the assignment before it begins.

 In practice, we rarely know everything the AI needs when we begin.
 That is fine. *Instead of trying to write a perfect prompt, ask the tool to help expose what is missing.*